xcat2/xcat-core/docs/source/guides/admin-guides/references/man5/site.5.rst

    dhcplease:  The lease time for the dhcp client.
 The default value is 43200.

    disjointdhcps:  If set to '1', the .leases file on a service node only contains
                    the nodes it manages.
+And when 'sharedtftp' is disabled, nodeset handles boot loader configuration on a service node only for the nodes it manages.
                    The default value is '0'.
-                   '0' value means include all the nodes in the subnet.
+It means include all the nodes in the subnet.

    pruneservices:  Whether to enable service pruning when noderm is run (i.e.
                    removing DHCP entries when noderm is executed)